TanakitInt/SRCNN-anime/README.md

 **SRCNN-anime Project Icon and Banner was made by this GitHub owner so do not use as your own project/work, copyrighted work.**
 All Anime image was acquired from Internet since it's not for commerial use, "[**Fair use**](https://en.wikipedia.org/wiki/Fair_use)" applied.
-We're not work on any commerial product.
+We're not working on any commerial product.
-This is our educational research, So I will not have any commerial stuff (I don't know how to make into commerial product at all!)
+This is our educational research, So I will not have any commerial stuff.
+(I don't know how to make into commerial product at all!)